How to compute the Frobenius-Schur indicator of a unipotent character of a finite Coxeter system: Left cells and Kottwitz's conjecture

 The last object of this section is to prove the following theorem.
 We will accomplish this in a case-by-case fashion, by examining the left cell representations in each non-crystallographic type.

 \begin{theorem} Conjecture \ref{kottwitz-conj} holds if $(W,S)$ has type $H_3$, $H_4$, or $I_2(m)$. \end{theorem}

-From this and the results of \cite{Casselman,Kottwitz}, we see that Kottwitz's conjecture holds for all finite irreducible Coxeter groups except possibly those of type $BC_n$, $D_n$, $E_7$, and $E_8$.
-(Furthermore, computer calculations indicate that the conjecture holds in types $BC_n$ and $D_n$ for at least $n\leq 6$.)
+From this and the results of \cite{Casselman,Kottwitz}, it follows that Kottwitz's conjecture holds for all finite irreducible Coxeter groups except possibly those of type $BC_n$, $D_n$, $E_7$, and $E_8$.
+Recent work of Bonnaf\'e and Geck \cite{Geck1,Geck2} has established the conjecture in all of these remaining cases except $E_8$.